wseemann/FFmpegMediaMetadataRetriever/README.md

 Note: The build instructions and scripts assume you are running Unix or Linux.
 Building on other operating systems is currently not supported.

-Execute the following in the FFmpegMediaMetadataRetriever/fmmr-library/ directory (assuming /path/to/android_sdk/tools is in your PATH):
+Execute the following in the root project directory (assuming /path/to/android_sdk/tools is in your PATH):

     android update project --path .